IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 - for the currently assigned partitions, seek to the offsets in the seek offset map.
 For partitions that have no mapping, seek to what the **startPosition** parameter is
 - update the offsets in the offset manager with the start positions for the assigned partitions
 - set the client state to RESET_COMPLETE
-- the operator starts polling for messages filling the message queue
+- the operator starts polling in throttled mode for messages filling the message queue
-- when the operator acquires a permit to submit messages, the message queue is processed submitting tuples.
+- when the operator acquires a permit to submit messages, the the operator starts polling at full speed, and the message queue is processed submitting tuples.

 ### create the seek offset map during reset to initial state